Team2530/Documentation/Setting-up-for-a-new-season.md

+---
+Title: Setting up for a new season
+category: pages
+order: 1
+---
 WPILib releases a new major version of their software every season, and it's important to update our software and migrate to the corresponding year's project after kickoff to avoid various issues.

 ## Update WPILib